faucetsdn/daq/README.md

 ...which is sometimes necessary to gaurintee a clean build.
 Be warned, it also might clean some other images/containers from other projects.

+### External Ethernet Adapter.

+To use an external physical ethernet adapter with a real device, rather than the internal faux device, simply edit the <code>local/system.conf</code> file to specify the eth interface to use.
+See the documentation in the config file itself for details on the available settings.

 ### External and Physical switches.

 See the <a href="https://github.com/faucetsdn/faucet/tree/master/docs/vendors">Faucet vendor-specific docs</a>